Misdemeanor Marijuana Possession

 Were you recently arrested for alleged misdemeanor marijuana possession in the DFW area?
 You will want to make sure that you contact Townsend, Gebhardt & Eppes, PLLC before making any kind of statement to authorities.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense attorneys in Fort Worth who defend clients throughout Tarrant County, Parker County, and Johnson County against all kinds of marijuana charges, including Fort Worth, Cleburne, Arlington, Weatherford, and many other nearby communities.
-Call 817-502-3600 today to have our lawyers provide a complete evaluation of your case during a free initial consultation.
+Townsend, Gebhardt & Eppes, PLLC are criminal defense attorneys in Fort Worth who defend clients throughout Tarrant County, Parker County, and Johnson County against all kinds of marijuana charges, including Fort Worth, Cleburne, Arlington, Weatherford, and many other nearby communities.
+Call (817) 502-3600 today to have our lawyers provide a complete evaluation of your case during a free initial consultation.

 Overview of Misdemeanor Marijuana Possession Crimes in Tarrant County